garth-wells/garth-wells.github.io/content/contact.md

         #### Visiting the Department
         Office: BE3-10

-        Information on reaching the Department can be found at https://www.eng.cam.ac.uk/visitors/.
+        Information on reaching the Department can be found at https://www.eng.cam.ac.uk/visitors/. &nbsp;

-        ### Jesus College
+        #### Jesus College

         Jesus College \
         Jesus Lane \